rive-app/rive-wasm/js/README.md

 ## Examples

+### Testing the high-level JS API
+To run the example in `js/examples/_frameworks/parcel_example_canvas`, which displays a number of Rive animations using the high-level API for a number of Rive files:

+1. Pre-requisite: Ensure you have the `canvas` build locally (this is located in `js/npm/canvas`)
+- You can get by running the `./build.sh` script at `js/build.sh`
+- Make sure you're set up following the contribution/setup steps in the [wasm docs](#wasm-and-contributing)

+2. Install: `cd` into the `parcel_example_canvas` directory and run `npm i` to install dependencies
+3. Start: Run `npm start` which should bring up a server via the parcel-bundler, at `http://localhost:1234`

+Note that this references the local build for the high-level `@rive-app/canvas` dependency.

+### Testing the WASM/advanced API
 To run the example in `wasm/examples/parcel_example` which shows how to build a render loop with the low-level API for a number of Rive files, as well as how Rive can work with the Parcel zero-config build tool:

 1. Pre-requisite: Ensure you have the `webgl_advanced_single` build locally (this is located in `js/npm/webgl_advanced_single`)